 Go Back

-Freshly baked golden-brown sourdough pretzels with coarse sea salt on a cutting board.
+Freshly baked golden-brown sourdough pretzels with coarse sea salt on a counter.

 Summer Dempsey